Blaž Kavčič: 2010–2011: Major debut and first wins

-2012
+2012: Career high ranking, historic Olympics debut

-In the 2012 Australian Open he lost in the second round against Juan Martín del Potro.
+At the 2012 Australian Open he lost in the second round against Juan Martín del Potro.

-In the 2012 French Open he lost in straight sets in the second round against Novak Djokovic.
+At the 2012 French Open he lost in straight sets in the second round against Novak Djokovic.

-At 2012 Summer Olympics he reached second round where he lost against David Ferrer.
-He is the first Slovenian who competed at Men's Singles Tennis competition at Olympic Games.
+At the 2012 Summer Olympics he reached second round where he lost against David Ferrer.
+He was the first Slovenian who competed in the men's singles tennis competition at the Olympic Games.

-2013
+2013–2014: Two Grand Slam third rounds

 At the 2013 Australian Open, Kavcic made it to the third round of a grand slam for the first time in his career, defeating the 29th seed Thomaz Bellucci and local wildcard James Duckworth, before losing to 7th seed Jo-Wilfried Tsonga in straight sets.

-In the 2013 French Open he lost in five sets in the second round against Andreas Seppi.
+At the 2013 French Open he lost in five sets in the second round against Andreas Seppi.

-2021
+At the 2014 US Open he reached the third round for the first time at this Major, defeating Donald Young and 30th seed Jeremy Chardy on the way but withdrew from his third round match with third seed Stan Wawrinka.

+2020–2021: Thirty Challenger finals and third doubles title

 At the 2021 Zadar Open he won his third Challenger doubles title partnering his good friend Blaž Rola.

 At the 2021 Split Open he lost to Rola in his 31st Challenger singles final.